Twitter, Musk square off in court over bid for fast-track trial

 By Tom Hals

-WILMINGTON, Del., July 19 (Reuters) - Twitter Inc's TWTR.N showdown with Elon Musk over his $44 billion takeover faces its first test on Tuesday, when a judge will weigh the company's bid for a fast-tracked trial which it says it needs to ensure deal financing doesn't come unraveled.
+WILMINGTON, Del., July 19 (Reuters) - Twitter Inc's TWTR.N showdown with Elon Musk over his $44 billion takeover faces its first test on Tuesday, when a judge will weigh the company's bid for a fast-tracked trial which it says it needs to ensure deal financing does not come unraveled.

+The hearing began at 11 a.m.
+EDT and was being conducted via Zoom because the judge, Chancellor Kathaleen McCormick of the Court of Chancery, tested positive for COVID-19, according to court documents.

 The San Francisco-based company is seeking to resolve months of uncertainty for its business as Musk tries to walk away from the deal over what he says are Twitter's "spam" accounts that he says are fundamental to its value.

-Twitter has asked Chancellor Kathaleen McCormick of the Delaware Court of Chancery to find Musk breached the merger agreement and to order him to complete the merger at the agreed price of $54.20 per share.
+Twitter has asked McCormick to find Musk breached the merger agreement and to order him to complete the merger at the agreed price of $54.20 per share.

 Twitter wants an expedited trial in September because it said Musk is smearing Twitter and undermining operations by refusing to approve business initiatives, such as an employee retention plan.